 Mid-height planting can play a similar role to a low fence or wall, providing a psychological barrier to boundaries within or at the perimeter of your garden.
 This could be for privacy, or it could be guide people away from driveways.
 Low and mid-height planting can both be used to anchor structures in a landscape too, be they trees or buildings.

 Large shrubs and small trees can be used to break up and divide a space at a smaller scale than is possible with large trees.
 This may be important in a medium to large garden for example, where you want to clearly delineate one area in particular - perhaps the vegetable growing area at the bottom of your garden?

 Large trees are considered in the same way buildings are, and they can be used to relate to them, or again be used to anchor them in the surrounding landscape.
 This may be useful for a newly-built house where you want it to appear part of the landscape, rather than as a building that has been dropped from outer space!
 There are certain helpful design principles that can help with this - broad buildings with shallow roofs are often best accompanied by fastigiate (narrow) trees; whilst narrow, pointy buildings can look good with broader, spreading trees around them.

-Wherever your garden design project is planned, be that Glasgow or elsewhere, plant and tree heght is a key consideration - speak to your garden designer about it and look forward to a thoughtful garden design that will mature over time.
+Wherever your garden design or landscape gardening project is planned, be that Glasgow or elsewhere, plant and tree heght is a key consideration - speak to your garden designer or landscape gardener about it and look forward to a thoughtful garden design that will mature over time.

-Tom Angel is a garden designer and Chartered Horticulturist based in Glasgow.
+Tom Angel is a garden designer, Chartered Horticulturist and landscape gardener based in Glasgow.